Either this Merit Badge

 - Do a headfirst surface dive to a depth of at least 5 feet and swim underwater for three strokes.
 Come to the surface, take a breath, and repeat the sequence twice.

-water at least 7 feet deep*, show a standing headfirst dive from a dock
+at least 7 feet deep*, show a standing headfirst dive from a dock or